guysqr/release-machine-workshop/part-two.md

 5. Records the release as complete if all pipelines complete successfully
 6. Fails the release if any fail to complete successfully

 > Note that this version does not attempt any rollbacks or pipeline execution cancellations when something fails, but these could definitely be added as steps, depending on how the deployment is done.
-Using CodeDeploy, for instance, stores previous releases to which Release Manager could roll back.
+Using CodeDeploy, for instance, stores previous releases to which Release Machine could roll back.

 Hopefully your infrastructure all built without issues, in which case it's now time to run it and see what happens!